 Many of us started growing our beards while sheltering in place from COVID-19.
 The relaxed pace and style of working from home allowed us to ease up a bit on grooming, and heck, barbershops were closed anyway, so going for a weekly trim wasn’t gonna happen.
 As time wore on, we got used to feeling a bit like a classic hermit or a mountain man, only surfacing to the public for the occasional video conference call or to wait in line at the grocery store.

 - Start with a pair of trimmers and slowly work your way into the cut.
-Feel free to pause for “Smith Brothers,” or “Three Musketeers” selfies.
-Stop when you have, like Michelangelo with a block of marble, discovered the face within the hair.
+Feel free to pause for “Smith Brothers” or “Three Musketeers” selfies.
+Stop when you have — like Michelangelo with a block of marble — discovered the face within the hair.

-- Once you’ve trimmed things down (or off), “be sure to use a cleanser.
+- Once you’ve trimmed things down (or off), “Be sure to use a cleanser.
 Keeping the skin and beard clean in the summer — particularly with sweating and wearing a mask — is important to keep bacteria at bay,” says Schaffran.
 ClearBalm by BalmLabs has a Gentle Foaming Cleanser that creates a light lather that penetrates the beard, and then fruit-based acids clean the skin without drying it.
 “Use a little conditioner, too, when in the shower,” she adds, “particularly if you have a dry beard.”

 After all, as Jean Cocteau once said, “There is always a period when a man with a beard shaves it off.
 This period does not last.
 He returns headlong to his beard.”

 - How to Make a Stand-Up Mint Julep